biranjan/go_s3/readme.md

-## Command line cli to upload and download file from s3
+## Command line interface to upload and download single file or multiple files in parallel from s3

 ### Uses
 - First set environmental variable to your bucket `export my_bucket=<your backet name>`
 - Make sure aws credential exists in your home directory
-- To download use (if file path is empty then it will store in current directory) `go run main.go download -filename test.txt -filepath ~/Documents/test_folder/test.txt`
+- To download one file use (if **filepath** is empty then file will be stored in current directory) `go run main.go download test.txt -filepath ~/Documents/test_folder/test.txt`
- - To upload use (if key is empty it will use filename as key) `go run main.go upload -filename ~/Documents/test_folder/test.txt -key test.txt`
+ - To upload on file use (if key is empty it will use filename as key) `go run main.go upload ~/Documents/test_folder/test.txt -key test.txt`
+- For multiple upload
+`go run main.go upload ~/Documents/test_folder/test4.txt ~/Documents/test_folder/test3.txt`
+- For multiple download
+`go run main.go download tes2.txt test.txt`